mjknj18/USGS-Earthquake-Analysis/README.md

 1. Import the GeoJSON data.
 2. Extract the location, magnitude, and timestamp of each earthquake event.
-3. For each earthquake event, create a popup box with the above information.
+3. For each earthquake event, create a pop-up box with the above information.
 4. For each earthquake event, create a circle marker whose size is proportional to the event's magnitude.
 5. Import four map layers (satellite, outdoors, dark, light) from the Mapbox API.
-6. Link the map layers, circle markers, and popup boxes together to create the interactive map.
+6. Link the map layers, circle markers, and pop-up boxes together to create the interactive map.
-7. Create a legend for the circle markers and add it to the map.
+7. Create a legend for the circle markers and add it to the interactive map.

 ## Results